Published By Janet Gershen-Siegel at March 9th, 2018

 The main thrust of the Code is to support standard disclosures of conflicts of interests.

-Employees have restricted access to Prosper’s loans, in order to make it harder to exploit inside information.
+Employees have restricted access to company loans, in order to make it harder to exploit inside information.
 This is somewhat similar to the SEC’s insider trading rules for publicly traded corporations.

 The Code also means their employees cannot accept substantial gifts.